2008 Annual Meeting

 Authors

-Guerrero-Ruz, S. - Presenter, Center for Advanced Interdisciplinary Research in Materials (CIMAT), Universidad de Chile
+Sichem Guerrero-Ruz - Presenter, Center for Advanced Interdisciplinary Research in Materials (CIMAT), Universidad de Chile

-Li, R. F., University of Notre Dame
+R. F. Li, University of Notre Dame

-Shibata, T., Illinois Institute of Technology
+T. Shibata, Illinois Institute of Technology

-Wolf, E. E., University of Notre Dame
+Eduardo E. Wolf, University of Notre Dame

 Copper supported on TiO2 nanotubes has been prepared and used as support for metal oxides as catalysts in the preferential oxidation of CO (PROX).
 In-situ and operando characterization of these materials is also discussed.
 Activity results showed that close to 80% CO conversion can be achieved on these catalysts.
 XANES/EXAFS characterization results showed that the oxidation state of the supported copper varies with the reaction conditions following and approximate rate of r=k[Cu+2][Cu+1]-1.